 The value of supervision is a supportive space in which to explore the highlights, puzzles and tangles which occur in their practice working with clients.

-An unshakeable belief in the necessity and benefit of supervision means I receive supervision myself at a minimum of monthly.
+An unshakeable belief in the necessity and benefit of supervision means I receive supervision myself usually on a weekly basis.
 I draw upon the expertise of more than one supervisor, given the variety of therapy work I offer: psychotherapy, psychosexual therapy, equine-facilitated therapy, as well as receiving supervision of my supervision work.
 There’s always something of value to discuss.

 Usually supervisees commit to a minimum of one 50-minute supervision per month, depending on their scope of practice and the requirements of their professional association(s).